Richard Williams (animator): 1970s: A Christmas Carol and The Pink Panther

 In 1971, Williams directed the Academy Award-winning A Christmas Carol, an animated adaptation of Charles Dickens's 1843 novella.
 The design of the film was based upon the original 1843 engravings.
 A Christmas Carol was broadcast on U.S. television by ABC on December 21, 1971, and released theatrically soon after.
 In 1972, it won the Academy Award for Best Animated Short Film.

 In around 1973, Williams fell out with his business partners over the feature film Nasruddin, and began to re-imagine the story, which soon morphed into a new tale about a mute thief who is obsessed with stealing three golden balls which protect an ancient city from invasion.
 Williams animated many of the scenes himself, and spent years perfecting a single scene in which the villainous vizier ZigZag shuffles a deck of cards.

-In 1975, Williams animated the title credits for Blake Edwards' Return of the Pink Panther, and in 1976 his studio completed the animated credits for The Pink Panther Strikes Again.
+In 1975, Williams animated the title credits for Blake Edwards' The Return of the Pink Panther, and in 1976 his studio completed the animated credits for The Pink Panther Strikes Again.
 Art Babbitt, who was working for Williams at the time, described his employer's talent: "He's a director, designer, animator, and has a good layman's knowledge of music.
 He's a dreamer.
 He has more to learn as far as animation is concerned, but God, he can draw like a bastard".

 In 1976, Williams did the illustrations for Idries Shah's English translation of the stories of Nasrudin, titled The Exploits of the Incomparable Mullah Nasruddin.

 In 1977, Williams directed the full-length animated feature film Raggedy Ann & Andy: A Musical Adventure (1977), in which his daughter Claire played the part of Marcella.